Role-based access control: Attribute-based access control

 ABAC is policy-based in the sense that it uses policies rather than static permissions to define what is allowed or what is not allowed.

+Relationship-based access control

+Relationship-based access control or ReBAC is a model which evolves from RBAC.
+In ReBAC, a subject's permission to access a resource is defined by the presence of relationships between those subjects and resources.

+The advantage of this model is that allows for fine-grained permissions; for example, in a social network where users can share posts with other specific users.

 Use and availability

 The use of RBAC to manage user privileges (computer permissions) within a single system or application is widely accepted as a best practice.
 A 2010 report prepared for NIST by the Research Triangle Institute analyzed the economic value of RBAC for enterprises, and estimated benefits per employee from reduced employee downtime, more efficient provisioning, and more efficient access control policy administration.

 In an organization with a heterogeneous IT infrastructure and requirements that span dozens or hundreds of systems and applications, using RBAC to manage sufficient roles and assign adequate role memberships becomes extremely complex without hierarchical creation of roles and privilege assignments.
 Newer systems extend the older NIST RBAC model to address the limitations of RBAC for enterprise-wide deployments.
 The NIST model was adopted as a standard by INCITS as ANSI/INCITS 359-2004.
 A discussion of some of the design choices for the NIST model has also been published.